 Polyps should be removed completely with a snare or biopsy forceps during total colonoscopy.
 If colonoscopic removal is unsuccessful, laparotomy should be done.

 Subsequent treatment depends on the histology of the polyp.
 If dysplastic epithelium does not invade the muscularis mucosa, the line of resection in the polyp’s stalk is clear, and the lesion is well differentiated, endoscopic excision and close endoscopic follow-up should suffice.
 Patients with deeper invasion, an unclear resection line, or a poorly differentiated lesion should have segmental resection of the colon.
 Because invasion through the muscularis mucosa provides access to lymphatics and increases the potential for lymph node metastasis, such patients should have further evaluation (as in colon cancer).

-The scheduling of follow-up examinations after polypectomy is controversial and varies by the number, size, and type of polyps removed (see also American College of Gastroenterology's [ACG] guidelines for colonoscopy surveillance after polypectomy).
-For example, the 2012 ACG guidelines recommend a repeat total colonoscopy (or barium enema if total colonoscopy is impossible) 3 yr after removal of a tubular adenoma ≥ 10 mm or a villous adenoma of any size.
+The scheduling of follow-up examinations after polypectomy is controversial and varies by the number, size, and type of polyps removed (see also American College of Gastroenterology's and the U.S. Multi-Society Task Force on Colorectal Cancer's guidelines for colonoscopy surveillance after polypectomy).
+For example, these guidelines recommend a repeat total colonoscopy (or barium enema if total colonoscopy is impossible) 3 years after removal of a tubular adenoma ≥ 10 mm or a villous adenoma of any size.

 Aspirin and COX-2 inhibitors may help prevent formation of new polyps in patients with polyps or colon cancer (1).
 The potential benefits of long-term therapy with these agents must be weighed against the potential adverse effects (eg, bleeding, renal dysfunction).